flare-foundation/fdc-client/CONTRIBUTING.md

 Before opening a pull request open an issue on why the request is needed.

-To contribute: fork the repo, make your improvements, commit and open a pull request.
+To contribute: fork the repo, make your improvements, commit, and open a pull request.
 The maintainers will review the request.

 The request must: